 To track progress related to performance management, MVRPC has created a Performance Management Webpage.
 This page provides an overview presentation of the performance management approach and lists milestones and adoption documentation related to the various performance rules.
-To date, MVRPC has adopted/supported targets related to transit asset management, safety, pavement and bridge conditions, system reliability, and CMAQ emissions.
-MVRPC is currently coordinating with the regional transit agencies on the Public Transportation Agency Safety Plans and targets.
-As the FTA 5310 program designated recipient, MVRPC also prepared and subsequently adopted the 5310 Asset Management Plan for the MPO.
+To date, MVRPC has adopted/supported targets related to transit asset management and safety as well as highway safety, pavement and bridge conditions, system reliability, CMAQ emissions, Peak Hour Emission Delay, and Non-Single Occupancy Vehicle Travel.